-In 1992 economist Ruth Towse commented in her report : “In many developed countries it is widely believed that there is an over supply of artists although the concept of over supply is very difficult to define.….Concern has often led to moves to restrict HE places.
+Issues of ‘over supply’ (underemployment) in the arts overall are not new in being raised.
+In 1992 economist Ruth Towse commented: “In many developed countries it is widely believed that there is an over supply of artists although the concept of over supply is very difficult to define.….Concern has often led to moves to restrict HE places.
 However if demand is strong (and increases the pool of talent) it is not in society’s interest to do this.”

 Numbers of artists

-The 1990 Census showed a 34% increase in the number of individuals with cultural occupations between 1981 – 1991 and a 71% increase in the category that included artists, which contained the largest constituency — far more for example than the categories for writers, actors, musicians.
+The 1990 Census showed a 34% increase in the number of individuals with cultural occupations between 1981 – 1991 and 71% increase in the category that included artists, which contained the largest constituency — far more for example than categories for writers, actors, musicians.

-In 2011, as part of an analysis of access to and take-up of grants from the UK arts councils by artists, Dany Louise produced calculations of the number of artists in the UK — providing a range of 26,500−30,500 — some 1⁄3 more than the calculation in 1977, but fewer than the calculation in 2006.
+Analysis in 2011 by Dany Louise produced calculations of the number of artists in the UK — providing a range of 26,500−30,500 — some 1⁄3 more than the calculation in 1977, but fewer than the 2006 calculation.

 - England: 20,000−22,000